Sunday, May 17, 2009

 Tribeca: Part 10

-The Steridian Forest, a place of deathly silence and almost impenetrable darkness was alive.
+The Steridian Forest, a place of deathly silence and almost impenetrable darkness had become very much alive...and angry.
 The trees swayed violently back and forth as if they were trying to uproot and move.
 A wind was on the air that sounded like screams and anguish.
 DaChase and Simona led their remaining men guardedly and with caution yet with confidence.
 DaChase smiled to himself.
 Just who did Wake think he was to attack him and even worse to think he would escape his vengeance?
-As they were returning to his palace Simona had spoken with DaChase and convinced him that Wake was far too dangerous to risk any chances keeping alive, that he must be killed and his body completely destroyed.
+As they were returning to his palace Simona had spoken with DaChase and convinced him that Wake was far too dangerous to risk any chances of keeping alive, that he must be killed and his body completely destroyed.

 "Surely you are lost to come into this forest, Count."
 The witch spoke, staring directly into DaChases's eyes.
 He balked at her.